NATO military rank codes: Non-NATO use of NATO rank codes

 Some European NATO partners such as Austria and Ireland describe their ranks in terms of NATO rank codes for comparison with NATO forces.
 Finland and Sweden also had a conversion table to NATO standards prior to becoming a NATO member.

 Mapping to "star ranks"

 General officer grades are usually defined by the number of stars they ‘wear’.
 In the third edition of the STANAG 2116, OF-6 to OF-10 were described as "to be used for one to five star ranks or equivalents respectively".
 In the fourth through sixth editions of the standard, the term 'four star' was used for the OF-9 of the Italian and Portuguese armed forces.
 APersP-01 Ed.
 A clarified that in the French forces the OF-9 "is the highest rank in the hierarchy … therefore, carry the 4 stars and 5 stars rank marks".

-Controversial use of NATO military rank codes

-Despite Wikipedia prohibiting original research, the English and other Wikipedias frequently feature publications in which authors misuse NATO military rank codes.
-While NATO military rank codes do help quickly establish equivalents for a given military rank, the authors of such comparisons forget that establishing such equivalents is solely the responsibility of the government agencies of a given country.
-If this has not been done, only approximate equivalents can be considered, and in some cases, establishing even an approximate equivalent can be controversial and reflect only personal opinion.
-For example: